Welcome to Tig-Le House

 “Like a single drop of water in the vast ocean of earth, an individual molecule of water is simultaneously one drop of water indistinguishable from other drops, and is every ripple, wave, tide, and the whole ocean”.

 “Imagine the cycle of life of a bean seed.
-Contained inside each seed is the source knowledge and wisdom for this seed to be awakened when coming into contact with the right conditions to become alive, actively germinating and growing, producing leaves, stems, flowers and pods.
-It carries within its form all the knowledge and receptivity for pre-existing deep relationship with the world system including the sun, moon, water, soil, other life forms, pollinators, mycelium and more that allow for it to produce seeds that will carry the wisdom of these relationships, of mutual support and benefit, forward into the future.
+Contained inside each seed is the source of knowledge and wisdom for this seed to be awakened when coming into contact with the right conditions to become alive, actively germinating and growing, producing leaves, stems, flowers and pods.
+It carries within its form all the knowledge and receptivity for pre-existing deep relationship with the world system, including the Sun, moon, water, soil, other life forms, pollinators, mycelium and more that allow for it to produce seeds that will carry the wisdom of these relationships, mutual support and benefit, forward into the future.
 The plant has gone through a cycle of sprouting forth from the source and returning to the source”.

 All of this is what is meant by the word Tig-Le.